 But that wasn’t the corner either.
 No, the corner I am talking about in my usual rambling way is the fact that today marked the first time we’ve watched a live action movie together.
 Whenever he visits, he brings a movie from his collection which he reckons I’ll laugh at…a lot.
 Up until today, it’s always been animated (Megamind remains our favourite) but that has all changed.
 Today’s viewing pleasure was given over to Johnny English, a very silly spy spoof starring Rowan Atkinson, John Malkovich, Ben Miller (who you may remember from Death in Paradise) and a less than convincing Natalie Imbruglia.

 (Who on earth told Natalie Imbruglia she could act?
 Whoever it was deserves to be convicted of crimes against humanity…and entertainment.)

-While we wiled away a couple of hours watching this frippery, Mirinda and Suzanne went for a lovely walk around Frensham with the girls.
-Suzanne was amazed by how long it took with everyone who walked by taking an age to ask what breed Emma is, how old she is, what type of teddy bear she is related to, etc, etc. According to Mirinda it was no worse than normal.
+While we wiled away a couple of hours watching this frippery, Mirinda and Sophie went for a lovely walk around Frensham with the girls.
+Sophie was amazed by how long it took with everyone who walked by taking an age to ask what breed Emma is, how old she is, what type of teddy bear she is related to, etc, etc. According to Mirinda it was no worse than normal.
 That’ll be three people, then.
-Suzanne also turned her nose up at poo collection but that’s only to be expected.
+Sophie also turned her nose up at poo collection but that’s only to be expected.
 We ALL turn our noses up at that aspect of dog walking.
 That did make me wonder what she did about the guinea pigs but Mirinda assured me their poo doesn’t smell nearly as bad.